darktable-org/dtdocs/content/module-reference/processing-modules/chromatic-aberrations.md

 Correct chromatic aberrations.

+# workflow

+To obtain the best result, you are advised to proceed as follows:
+- Attenuate the chromatic aberrations as much as possible in the [lens correction](./lens-correction.md) module using the TCA sliders.
+- Increase the strength slider in this module to better see its effect.
+- Increase the radius until the chromatic aberrations disappear.
+If this is insufficient, try enabling the "very large chromatic aberrations" setting.
+- Choose the guide that gives the best result in term of sharpness and artifacts.
+- Reduce the strength to avoid washing out the colors too much.

+For more complicated cases you could also try the following:
+- Use several instances with different correction modes -- for example, a first instance in "brighten only" mode, and a second in "darken only" mode.
+- Use several instances with low strength to correct the chromatic aberrations a little at a time without degrading colors too much.
+- Use the module with parametric or drawn masks.
+- Use RGB red, green and blue blend modes to restrict the effect to a particular channel.

 # module controls

 guide
-: The channel that will be used as a reference for the correction.
+: The color channel that will be used as a reference for the correction.

 radius
 : The radius of the effect.
-Increase until chromatic aberrations are gone.
+Increase until chromatic aberrations are eliminated.
 This is the most important slider of the module.

 strength
-: Acts as a safeguard slider.
-It will help preserving colorful areas that do not suffer from chromatic aberrations.
+: This slider acts as a safeguard and can help to preserve colorful areas that do not suffer from chromatic aberrations.
 Increase for stronger correction, decrease for stronger preservation.

 correction mode
-: Allows to restrict the effect to brighten pixels or darken them only.
-For full control, can be used in combination with R, G, B blend modes and multiples instances.
+: Allows you to restrict the effect to brighten or darken pixels only.
+For full control, this can be used in combination with R, G, B blend modes and multiples instances.

 very large chromatic aberrations
-: Makes the algorithm iterative to help reducing very large chromatic aberrations.
+: Makes the algorithm iterative to help in reducing very large chromatic aberrations.

-# workflow

-To get the best result, you are advised to follow the following steps:
-- Attenuate as much as possible the chromatic aberration in the lens correction module using the TCA sliders.
-- In chromatic aberration module, increase strength to better see the effect of the module.
-- Increase radius until chromatic aberration disappears.
-If needed, try enabling the "very large chromatic aberrations" setting.
-- Choose the guide that gives the best result in term of sharpness and artifacts.
-- Reduce strength as much as needed to avoid washing colors too much.

-For complicated cases:
-- You can use several instances with different correction modes.
-For instance, you can use a first instance in brighten only, and a second one in darken only.
-- You can use several instances with low strength to correct the chromatic aberrations by little steps without degrading colors too much.
-- You can use the module with parametric or drawn masks.
-- You can use RGB red, green and blue blend modes to restrict the effect to a particular channel.